mike-tomaras/lottery/README.md

 This is a slighlty overengineered solution as I am trying to demonstrate long term thinking about code maintainability and easy extensibility/refactoring.

 There are notes specific to this test starting with "TEST NOTE" throughout the solution.
+The entry point is [here](/lottery.presentation.console/Program.cs) and the lottery run is [here](/lottery.application/ConsoleSingleRun.cs).

 The problem statement implies that a player can win more than one prizes, its winning __tickets__ that are excluded from further prize tiers.
 I am going with that assumption.